ATOS-VIRTUAL-CARE/vcs-realtime-sdk-ios-demo/README.md

 Build the application and run on a device or the simulator.
 Note that the simulator does not provide video.

+Once the application is running, do the following:

+- Enter a name in the **Room name** field
+- Enter a name in the **Your name** field (optional)
+- Select the media type (Audio only/Video only/Audio and Video)
+- Tap on **Create Room** to create and join the room
+- From another client, join the room using the same room name

 ### More Information

 Where to find more information about the VCS Realtime SDKs and APIs.